 The terms of the instrument creating a power of appointment sometimes provide that no appointee shall receive any share in default of appointment unless the appointee consents to allow the amount of the appointment to be taken into account in calculating the fund to be distributed in default of appointment.
 This "hotchpot" language is used to minimize unintended inequalities of distribution among permissible appointees.
-Such a clause does not make the power nonexclusionary, because the terms do not prevent the power holder from making an appointment that excludes a permissible appointee.
+Such a clause does not make the power nonexclusionary, because the terms do not prevent the powerholder from making an appointment that excludes a permissible appointee.
+See Restatement Third of Property: Wills and Other Donative Transfers § 17.5, Comment k.

-The rules of this Section are consistent with, and this Comment draws on, Restatement Third of Property: Wills and Other Donative Transfers §§ 17.3 to 17.5 and the accompanying Introductory Note and Commentary.
+The rules of this section are consistent with, and this Comment draws on, Restatement Third of Property: Wills and Other Donative Transfers §§ 17.3 to 17.5 and the accompanying Introductory Note and Commentary.

-SECTION 205.
+SECTION 206.
 POWER TO REVOKE OR AMEND.
 A donor may revoke or amend a power of appointment only to the extent that: